tatumio/tatum-php/docs/Api/AccountApi.md

 <h4>2 credits per API call.</h4>

-<p>Disables all outgoing transactions.
+Disables all outgoing transactions.
 Incoming transactions to the account are available.
 When an account is frozen, its available balance is set to 0.
-This operation will create a new blockage of type ACCOUNT_FROZEN, which is automatically deleted when the account is unfrozen.</p>
+This operation will create a new blockage of type ACCOUNT_FROZEN, which is automatically deleted when the account is unfrozen.

 ### Example